 Captain Harvey Wilfred Warwick ROWE MC

 Harvey Wilfred Warwick ROWE was the second son of Lydia Ada ROWE, born in Wandsworth in 1896.
-She had married his father Charles Courtney Rowe, a “journalist and author” on 13 July 1893.
+Lydia had married Harvey’s father Charles Courtney Rowe, a “journalist and author” on 13 July 1893.
 It was Charles’ second marriage, having been divorced by his first wife in 1888, citing adultery and physical abuse.
 Then, he was described as a jeweller.
 He had been born in Plymouth in 1851.
-At the Census in 1891 he was living as a lodger at 18 Oakhill Road, Wandsworth, the home of the Shepherd family – one of the daughters being the 26 year old Lydia Ada, who was at a governess training school.
+At the Census in 1891 he was living as a lodger at 18 Oakhill Road, Wandsworth, the home of the Shepherd family – one of the daughters being the 26 year old Lydia Ada, who was studying at a governess training school.
+She was the third generation of “Lydias” in her family.

-By 1896, Charles and Lydia had ultimately settled at 24 Southey Road, Wimbledon.
+By 1896, Charles and Lydia Ada had ultimately settled at 24 Southey Road, Wimbledon.
 The couple had three boys.
-The eldest was Henry James Courtney, born in Wandsworth in 1895, and Harvey’s younger sibling was Basil Affleck, born in 1898 in Wimbledon.
+The eldest was Henry James Courtney, born in Wandsworth in 1894, and Harvey’s younger sibling was Basil Affleck, born in 1898 in Wimbledon.

 “For conspicuous gallantry during a raid on the enemy’s trenches.
 He was the first to enter the trench, and himself accounted for five of the enemy.
 He then organised the clearing of the trench with marked coolness and ability, with the result that heavy casualties were inflicted on the enemy.”